 • “The General” (Astounding Science Fiction, April 1945 as “Dead Hand”)

 • “The Mule” (Astounding Science Fiction, November 1945 & December 1945)

 Foundation and Empire, by Isaac Asimov, 1952, title #27, 247 pages, $2.75.
 5000 hardbound copies printed, 1951.
 2500 hardbound copies printed, 1956.
 Printing?/Binding? in 1959?

 Dust jacket design by Edd Cartier.
 “FIRST EDITION” stated on copyright page.
 Designer: David Kyle.
 Printer: H. Wolff

 1) Currey (A) Red boards with black lettering lettering on spine.
-Galaxy on front cover.
+Released 1952.
+Galaxy symbol on front boards.
 “Gnome Press” on spine measures 2.2 cm across, sheets bulk 1.8 cm.
 Four-color cover with “A new science fiction novel by ISAAC ASIMOV” across front cover.
-Back cover: Gnome Press address given as 80 East 11th Street, N. Y. 3
+Front flap says GNOME PRESS/NEW YORK.
+Back cover: Rear flap has DON’T MISS THE FIRST BOOK! printed in red.
+Gnome Press address given as 80 East 11th Street, N. Y. 3